 Raw reads from Illumina sequencing were host-filtered, quality-filtered, and assembled on the IDseq (v3.10, NR/NT 2019-12-01) platform, a cloud-based, open-source bioinformatics platform designed for microbe detection from metagenomic data (74), using a host background model of “bat” compiled from all publicly available full-length bat genomes in GenBank at the time of sequencing.
-Samples were deemed “positive” for coronavirus infection if IDseq successfully assembled at least two contigs with an average read depth >2 reads/nucleotide that showed significant nucleotide or protein BLAST alignment(s) to any CoV reference present in NCBI NR/NT database (version 12-01-2019).
+Samples were deemed “positive” for coronavirus infection if IDseq successfully assembled at least two contigs with an average read depth >2 reads/nucleotide that showed significant nucleotide or protein BLAST alignment(s) (alignment length >100 nt/aa and E-value < 0.00001 for nucleotide BLAST/ bit score >100 for protein BLAST) to any CoV reference present in NCBI NR/NT database (version 12-01-2019).
 To verify that no positives were missed from IDseq, all non-host contigs assembled in IDseq underwent directed, offline BLASTn and BLASTx (75) against a reference database constructed from all available full-length nucleotide and protein reference sequences for Alpha- and Betacoronavirus available in NCBI Virus (last access: August 15, 2021).
 Step-by-step instructions for our offline BLAST protocol can be accessed in our publicly available GitHub repository at: https://github.com/brooklabteam/Mada-Bat-CoV/.

 Genome Annotation and BLAST